Kn5k/adaptive-horizon-sniper-engine/README.md

 ---

-## Research Paper

-The complete methodology, experiments, results, limitations, and discussion are documented in:

-**AHSE (cl).pdf**

----

 ## Disclaimer

 This repository is intended for educational and research purposes only.
-Historical results do not guarantee future performance.
+Historical results do not guarantee future performance, and nothing contained within this project should be interpreted as financial or investment advice.